-Sorting industrial waste a key factor in circular economy
+Sorting of waste is a key factor in circular economy

 The waste sorting plant in Rusko, Oulu, tirelessly crushes, sorts, and refines 100,000 tonnes of commercial waste for reuse every year.
 With the help of modern technology, the correct waste processing route can be found for the demolition, commercial, and industrial waste that enters the facility.
 By sorting the waste, we are able to separate fibres, plastics, Solid Recovered Fuel (SRF), metals, and earthworks materials.